Skip to main content

 Low- Cost Vaccine Clinic Registration

-December 13th 2024: Low-Cost Vaccine Clinic Registration Form
+January 24th 2025: Low-Cost Vaccine Clinic Registration Form

 The vaccine clinic will operate on a first-come, first-served basis for both dogs and cats.
 We are offering discounted prices on vaccines, boosters, heartworm testing, and microchipping.

+If you don’t bring or upload your pet’s most recent vaccine records they will automatically be only available for the 1 year vaccines.
 If you opt to have your pet tested for heartworms and they test positive, we will require you to schedule a follow-up appointment to discuss treatment options.

 To save time and effort, please ensure that we have all the necessary information about you and your pets in advance by filling out a form for each pet.
 Please note that this clinic is exclusively for healthy pets.
 If your pet requires an appointment, please schedule one by clicking here.